Put your SELF Back Into Diabetes Self-Management!

 - Develop powerful patterns of thinking so you can live the balanced, vibrant life you crave

-This self-paced online program, facilitated by Michelle May, M.D. (founder of Am I Hungry?) and Megrette Fletcher MEd, RD, CDE (co-founder of The Center for Mindful Eating), will guide you through a step-by-step process for understanding how to listen to and understand your “inner expert” and put you in charge of your eating and self-care decisions.
+This self-paced online program, facilitated by Michelle May, M.D. (founder of Am I Hungry?) and Megrette Fletcher MEd, RD, CDCES (co-founder of The Center for Mindful Eating), will guide you through a step-by-step process for understanding how to listen to and understand your “inner expert” and put you in charge of your eating and self-care decisions.

 Recommended by Diabetes Professionals: